 The specific steps for setting a 301 redirect depend on your CMS, though most make it easy enough to do it without much technical knowledge.
 You'll get a section dedicated to redirects, and all you need to do is define redirected URLs and the destination page.

-Using redirects for canonicalization might be wise if you're doing a more comprehensive URL restructuring to fine-tune your linking strategy.
+Using redirects for canonicalization is especially useful if you're doing a more comprehensive URL restructuring to fine-tune your linking strategy.
+Since redirects carry the most weight in Google's canonical hierarchy, they're the best choice when a duplicate URL no longer needs to be accessible.

 7 canonical tag best practices